mikeymco/shiftrequest.art/README.md

 ## Development

-This site is built using Jekyll and can be run locally for development:
+To run locally for development:

 ```bash
 # Install dependencies